 (2) This Part also applies to other written laws in accordance with section 20(1) and (2).

+[Section 6 amended: No. 29 of 2020 s.
+121.]

 7. Where writing required or authorised

 (1) If, under a provision of an Act to which this Part applies, a matter or thing is required to be in writing, that requirement is to be taken to be satisfied if the matter or thing is recorded electronically in accordance with any regulations or rules of court.